-DBaaS Cloud Database vs. Traditional Databases
+DBaaS Cloud Database vs. Managed Storage for Cloud-Based Database

-What is Database as a Service (DBaaS)?
+What Is Database as a Service (DBaaS)?

 Common Database Challenges in the Cloud

 In RDS Fast Database Cloning, the cloned database points back to the source database, so no copying of data is involved.
 Any changes or writes go to new database pages so as to not impact the source database.
 This offers good cost savings, and quick access to database clones, but the potential downside is that you are currently limited to 15 clones for either MySQL or PostgreSQL databases.
 In dev/test scenarios, 15 copies is usually going to be a bottleneck.

-If you are moving your workloads to the cloud, one of the first challenges you’ll run into is finding out how to run your workloads in the cloud.
+Lift and Shift: If you are moving your workloads to the cloud, one of the first challenges you’ll run into is finding out how to run your workloads in the cloud.
 The DBaaS idea sounds great, but do you know how to use them?
 Are you using a specialized database?
 Does your database “fit” in a DBaaS model?
 What don’t you know, and how prepared is your staff to handle situations that may arise?

 By sticking with a traditional database deployment, many of those concerns go away, and you can just continue processing in the cloud.

 This is the first entry of our database in the cloud series.
-Upcoming posts will focus more directly on specific databases types including SQL, Oracle, and NoSQL databases such as Hadoop or MongoDB, as well database options in different clouds.
+Upcoming posts will focus more directly on specific database types including SQL, Oracle, and NoSQL databases such as Hadoop or MongoDB, as well database options in different clouds.